zhugchzo/dl_occurrence_tipping/README.md

    python ./model_test/sim_data/sim_may_fold.py
    ```

    The same file notation is used for the other models except sleep-wake hysteresis loop model and Sprott B hysteresis bursting model.
-These scripts also detrend the time series to get residuals, and compute early warning signals of competing algorithms (linear interpolation of time series for competing algorithms is necessary in the regularly-sampled situation).
+These scripts also detrend the time series to get residuals, and compute early warning signals of competing algorithms (linear interpolation of time series for competing algorithms is necessary in the irregularly-sampled situation).

    Simulate the model time series with hysteresis phenomenon, code to do this is available in `./model_test/sim_hysteresis/`.
 For example, to simulate trajectories of sleep-wake hysteresis loop model, run